 - According to the Neighbourhood Liveability By-law 1/2008, property owners and occupants must keep the adjacent public sidewalk, boulevard, and back lane free of garbage.

-If we could not collect your cart, we will leave a tag with the reason why it wasn’t serviced.
+If we cannot collect your cart, we will leave a tag with the reason why it wasn't serviced.